Driolar/SoccerTheory-Pharo/doc/A bit of Soccer Theory.md

 They were all covered.
 ### The Classic Offside Rule (1866)
 The offside law in ancient soccer restricted the attacking team collaboration greatly.
-To alleviate this, a new offside law was invented in 1866:
+To alleviate this, the *Classic Offside Rule* was invented in 1866:
 > An attacking player is in offside position if he is more advanced than both the ball and the *antepenultimate* opponent.

 ![Bild_2025-04-03_151624853](https://github.com/user-attachments/assets/1a40c982-8d77-45e6-9384-d81030f0d98c)